-When using Problem-Solving, the teacher will explicitly model the problem-solving process through think-alouds, written expressions, and nonverbal representation to justify thinking, understanding, and reasoning.
-When effectively applying the Problem-Solving strategy, teachers will strategically ask probing questions, monitor students’ progress, formatively assess student learning, and give timely and specific feedback.
+When effectively applying the Problem-Solving strategy, teachers will strategically ask high-level questions, monitor students' progress, formatively assess student learning, and give timely and specific feedback.
+Students will engage in the problem-solving process by making predictions, conducting research, collecting evidence, developing solutions, and sharing their reasoning.

 Problem-Solving is not isolated from the AKS as a separate event or an extension of the learning.
-It is not a culminating project, teacher-directed, or contrived.
-Problem-Solving is most effective when it is student-centered and requires students to develop deep understanding as they synthesize, evaluate, and/or create something new to demonstrate their learning of the AKS.
+It is not a culminating project, teacher directed, or contrived.
+Problem-Solving is most effective when it is student centered and requires students to develop deep understanding as they synthesize, evaluate, and/or create something new to demonstrate their learning of the AKS.

 The Teacher will…